okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### Create a service

 We create a Kubernetes service to expose things such as the logs.
+We can use `nodePort` to help forward on these new details.